digital-asset/daml-helm-charts/charts/daml-http-json/README.md

 ---
 ## 🚦 Prerequisites 🚦

-- Kubernetes 1.23+
+- Kubernetes `1.24+`
-- Helm 3.2+
+- Helm `3.9+`
-- Preconfigured PostgreSQL for the HTTP JSON API
+- Preconfigured PostgreSQL resources for the HTTP JSON API service:
-  - User
-  - Password
+  - User/password
   - Database
 - Ledger API (exposed by a Canton Participant connected to a Domain)
 - Cert-manager + CSI driver (only if TLS is required by the Ledger API)